mvilledieu/shadertoy-react/README.md

 ## The way it works

 Same as the Shadertoy implementation.
 Basically it uses WebGL on a `<canvas/>` and render a material on a full viewport quad composed of 2 triangles.
 The canvas size matches the css size of your element, by default it it 100% 100% of your parent element size, this can be changed by passing a custom `style={}` prop to your component.
+It is also making sure that anything that is not used in your shader is not being processed in the JS side to avoid useless event listeners, etc. so if you don't use the `iMouse` uniform the mouse event listener will not be activatted and the `iMouse` will not be added and passed to your shader.

 ## ShaderReact component available props